-Tim Barfield joined CSRS, Inc. in January 2016, bringing to the company his extensive business, governmental, legal, and financial expertise to lead the firm’s growth initiatives and help develop the firm’s next generation of leaders.
+Tim Barfield joined CSRS in January 2016, bringing his extensive business, governmental, legal and financial expertise to lead the firm’s growth initiatives and help develop the firm’s next generation of leaders.

-Mr. Barfield joined CSRS after serving as the Louisiana Department of Revenue Secretary, where he led approximately 700 employees tasked with handling more than $9 billion of annual gross cash collections.
+Prior to CSRS, Mr. Barfield served as the Louisiana Department of Revenue Secretary, where he led approximately 700 employees tasked with handling more than $9 billion of annual gross cash collections.
 Previously, he served as the Office of the Governor’s Executive Counsel and the Louisiana Workforce Commission’s Executive Director, where he led the reform of the State of Louisiana’s workforce development system and its transformation into a modern workforce agency.